Azure/blobxfer/docs/10-cli-usage.md

 Resume files should be specific for a session.
 * `--timeout` is the timeout value, in seconds, applied to both connect and read operations.
 To apply separate values for these operations individually, use YAML configuration instead.
-The default is `7` for connect and `21` for read, if not specified.
 * `-h` or `--help` can be passed at every command level to receive context sensitive help.
 * `-v` will output verbose messages including the configuration used